apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 ## Initialization

 In the previous notebook, you used `net.initialize()` to initialize the network before you could do a forward pass.
-Let's look at initialization in a little more detail here.
+Now, you will look at initialization in a little more detail.

 First, define the `sequential` network that you used earlier and initialize it.
 After you initialize it, print the parameters using `collect_params()` method.